aandr26/AWS-SAP-C01-Study-Guide/docs/5_Compute/5a_EC2/HPC_Placement_Groups.md

         * HDFS, HBase, Cassandra.
     * **Spread placement group:**
       * Small set of infrastructure where you need highest level of availability.
-        * Each instances runes from a different rack.
+        * Each instances rune from a different rack.
         * Each rack has its own network and power source.
       * Single AZ or multi AZ.
       * 7 instances per AZ (HARD LIMIT)